 Bridges offers a unique experience for students that struggle in a typical school and act out in ways that get in the way of their educational goals.
 With small classroom sizes, a unique location and an alternative approach to teaching and learning, students thrive and are able to become motivated to be successful.

 What type of student is appropriate for the program?

 The students that have been most successful in the program are students that have difficulty accessing the curriculum due to social and emotional concerns, with significant concerns in the area of forming and maintaining healthy relationships.
-This behavioral intervention program is not accepting applications of students with IEPs.
+Students when appropriate may participate in half-day CTE or Project Explore programming.

 Daily data is gathered on the students.
 We share attendance and behavioral data with districts weekly.

-Parents work with the staff to ensure student success.
-Weekly communication with the parents and triennial meetings are held to confirm the partnership.
-Text messages or emails are sent to parents daily about work completion.
+Families work with the staff to ensure student success.
+Weekly communication with the families and triennial meetings are held to confirm the partnership.
+Text messages or emails are sent daily about work completion.

-Due to the flexible scheduling options student have multiple opportunities to achieve any form of regents diploma or focus on passing the TASC assessment.
+Due to the flexible scheduling options student have multiple opportunities to achieve any form of regents diploma or focus on passing the GED assessment.
 Students can gain up to 9 credits per year.
-It is common that students choose to finish out their high school experience in the CARE program or with CTE experiences.

 What makes Bridges unique?